That stubborn thing on your upper lip may not be a pimple at all, but might be cancer if it’s been hanging there for a while.

 Won’t Go Away

-If the bump or pimple like spot on top of the lip doesn’t go away, it is not a pimple or cold sore and needs an examination by a dermatologist.
-A pimple should be gone within two weeks.
+If the bump or pimple like spot on the lip doesn’t go away, it is not a pimple or cold sore and needs an examination by a dermatologist.
+A common blemish should be gone within two weeks.

 Teens are not immune to melanoma, though melanoma in teens is extremely rare.